cyrustaba/Flight-Reservation/README.md

 Created a plane reservation system allowing for reservations, cancellations, and capacity reports.

-Using the given input files, create a plane reservation system that allows the user to do the following:
+This program specifically allows the user to input the following:

-1-) Make a Reservation
+1) Make a Reservation

-2-) Cancel a Reservation
+2) Cancel a Reservation

-3-) Print a Reservation List (name and seat reserved)
+3) Print a Reservation List (name and seat reserved)

-4-) Print total number of seats reserved
+4) Print total number of seats reserved

-5-) Print total number of empty seats
+5) Print total number of empty seats

-Your program should have the following:
+My program has the following:

-1-) Menu to have the user select what he/she wants
+1) Menu to have the user select what he/she wants

-2-) Use plane_seats file or graph to visually update the modifications made
+2) Use plane_seats file or graph to visually update the modifications made